steinbergmedia/halion-script-api/src/HALion-Tutorials-Guidelines/pages/Drag-and-Drop-Sample-Import.md

 # Drag-and-Drop Sample Import

-Using a [Drop](../../HALion-Macro-Page/pages/Drop.md) control, the [Sample Display](../../HALion-Macro-Page/pages/Sample-Display.md) template, and a UI script, this how-to shows how to import samples by dragging and dropping them.
+For your macro page to accept sample import by drag and drop, you need a [Drop](../../HALion-Macro-Page/pages/Drop.md) control, the [Sample Display](../../HALion-Macro-Page/pages/Sample-Display.md) template, and a UI script.

 ## Example VST Preset